Importance of protein during pregnancy

 Let us just answer the simple questions

-How is protein helpful for developing fetus?
+How is protein helpful for developing a fetus?

 How much protein should we take?